elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The method scrollTo(pageX,pageY) scrolls the page to absolute coordinates, so that the top-left corner of the visible part has coordinates (pageX, pageY) relative to the document’s top-left corner.
+  <div><strong>Interview Response:</strong> The scrollTo(pageX,pageY) method scrolls the page to absolute coordinates, such that the top-left corner of the viewable area has coordinates (pageX, pageY) relative to the top-left corner of the document.
     </div><br />
   <div><strong className="codeExample">Syntax:</strong><br /><br />